Lo-Agency/engineering-standards-manual/README.md

 Please direct any questions or comments to [hi@lo.agency](mailto:hi@lo.agency) as we continue improving our practices.
 Thank you in advance for following these methodologies in your valuable work!

-Here is an outline of the technology stacks for our different project types:

 ## Technology Stack Overviews

 ### Websites